 The first thing you need to realize is, everyone’s perspective about money is different.
 Chances are, you love working with numbers, but your partner doesn’t care too much about numbers.
 Or, you might be the saver but your partner love to spend.

-These ways of thinking are not a big deal, unless, one of you neglects to hear the other’s input and not interested in handling the finances together.
+These ways of thinking are not a big deal, unless, one of you neglects to hear the other’s input and is not interested in handling the finances together.
 You both are on the same team, you should use your personality differences to become stronger, not the other way around.

 A healthy marriage is all about compromise.
 If one of you has more expensive taste, consider going to an outlet mall to buy a branded item at an affordable price.
 Or you can just buy a preloved item from the internet or preloved store.

-Because the bottom is, your lifestyle should be on the line with your actual income.
+Because the bottom is, your lifestyle should be in the line with your actual income.
 Don’t spend your money on something that you can’t afford unless you want yourself to fell down into the rabbit hole.

 3# Do not control your partner ‘money’